Nintendo Switch Pro could be in your hands much sooner than you'd think

 Why do we need a Nintendo Switch Pro?

 Even though the Nintendo Switch is continuing to sell at a record-breaking pace, the Nintendo Switch Pro will ensure that the Switch remains competitive.
 The console’s vast library of games will carry over and should benefit from the new hardware specs that the Nintendo Switch Pro will apparently offer.
-We've seen what Mario Kart 8 Deluxe could look like running in 4K, as well as The Legend of Zelda: Breath of the Wild.
+We've seen what Mario Kart 8 Deluxe could look like running in 4K, as well as The Legend of Zelda: Breath of the Wild, and it could tempt existing Switch owners into an upgrade.

 Those who own a Nintendo Switch Lite won’t be left in the cold, either, as Switch games will work on both platforms, with the only difference likely to be an uptick in performance and visuals when playing on Nintendo Switch Pro.

 With the PS5 and Xbox Series X now also available, some Switch owners may feel the hybrid console is a little outdated, particularly when hooked up to a 4K TV.
-A newer Nintendo Switch model should help bridge the gap somewhat, but it will also allow Nintendo to cater to two types of consumer: a premium model (Nintendo Switch Pro) and entry level model (Nintendo Switch Lite) giving consumers more choice depending on their needs and budget.
+A newer Nintendo Switch model should help bridge the gap somewhat, but it will also allow Nintendo to cater to two types of consumer: the Nintendo Switch Pro will act as the premium tier option, while the Nintendo Switch Lite will be seen as an entry level model, giving consumers more choice depending on their needs and budget.

 Will the ongoing chip shortages affect Nintendo Switch Pro production?

 Suppliers are apparently confident that they won’t face any issues when it comes to manufacturing the Nintendo Switch Pro.
-Production lines are now far better prepared for the possibility of component shortages, which have affected both PS5 and Xbox Series X supply, and Nintendo is supposedly using parts that aren’t as in high demand as those required by Sony and Microsoft’s consoles.
+Production lines are now far better prepared for the possibility of component shortages.
+The global semiconductor crisis has affected both PS5 and Xbox Series X supply, and Nintendo is supposedly using parts that aren’t as in high demand as those required by Sony and Microsoft’s consoles.

-New Switch games such as Pokémon Legends Arceus, Pokémon Brilliant Diamond and Shining Pearl are on the way, with the former set to release January 28, 2022, and the latter November 19, 2021.
+New Switch games such as Pokémon Legends Arceus, Pokémon Brilliant Diamond and Shining Pearl are also on the way, with the former set to release January 28, 2022, and the latter November 19, 2021.
+We're likely to hear more about Breath of the Wild 2 and other hotly anticipated Nintendo Switch titles during E3, too.

 We've contacted Nintendo for comment and will update accordingly should we hear more.